Institutional Review Board (IRB)

 Design and implement an almost finished website system, and get feedback from your customer.

-This task is to be completed by week 8 (at the time of our Second Classroom Meeting).
+This task is to be completed by week 9 and presented at the Second Classroom Meeting.

 one month prior to the end of the semester.